farao-community/farao-community.github.io/_posts/2018-08-20-farao-presentation.md

 excerpt_separator: <!--more-->
 ---

 What is FARAO?
-FARAO is a powsybl based toolbox that aims at providing open-source, fully transparent software solutions for coordinated processes in power sytems operations and planning.
+FARAO is a [Powsybl](http://www.powsybl.com) based toolbox that aims at providing open-source, fully transparent software solutions for coordinated processes in power sytems operations and planning.
 <!--more-->

 ### FARAO context